wiredacorn/eleventy-netlify-boilerplate/posts/the-fifth-and-hopefully-final-example-post.md

 ---
-title: The fifth and hopefully final example post
+title: The third and hopefully final example post
 date: 2020-10-15T12:23:39.598Z
 author: Jane Doe
 summary: Why contemplating our mortality can be a powerful catalyst for change